PDC-support/mpi-lab-exercises/README.md

 salloc -A <allocation-name> -N 1 -t 1:0:0
 ```

+You might also need to specify a reservation by adding the flag
+`--reservation=<name-of-reservation>`.

 Then the srun command is used to launch an MPI application:

 ```